-Many fun patches are available for purchase online or in the Cabin.
-Check out our online shop or email mashvilleshop@gsmidtn.org to check availability.
+Many fun patches are available in the Cabin.
+Email nashvilleshop@gsmidtn.org to check availability.
 If you need a specialty patch for an event that we do not keep in stock (like roller skating), we can order them for you with no additional cost.